These are just a few frequently asked questions we answer on a regular basis. Please let us know if you have additional questions.

 Q: What are your hours?

-A: Each therapist has their own set schedule.
+A: Each of us haver are own set schedule.
 We are available 7 days a week but can only do a set number of massages a day.
 Massage is hard work.
 We are appointment only but take appointments 8:00 am to 7:00 pm Monday thru Friday and Saturday 9:00 to 12:00.
-Sunday is strictly on call.
-On occasion we will work outside this schedule.
+Sunday we are closed and on occasion we will work outside this schedule.
 A full time massage therapist usual does no more than 20 hours of massage a week.
 Sometimes less and sometimes more.
 We love to help others but to continue to do so we must take care of ourselves too.

 Q: What is our cancellation policy?